equinor/mad/packages/core/README.md

-# MAD CORE

-_`@equinor/mad-core` is a package made for the mad team in equinor.
+_`@equinor/mad-core` is a package made for the mad team in Equinor.
 It is opinionated and will not work well for other teams.
 If you work in Equinor and would like to use this package, please contact us!_